 The International Charter for Human Values in Healthcare

 To restore the human dimensions of care – the universal core values that should be present in every healthcare interaction – to healthcare around the world.
-These fundamental values include the capacity for compassion, respect for persons, commitment to integrity and ethical practice, commitment to excellence, and justice in healthcare.
+These fundamental values include Compassion, Respect for Persons, Commitment to Integrity and Ethical Practice, Commitment to Excellence, and Justice in Healthcare.

 We believe that placing emphasis on our core values will help to solve many problems in healthcare — ranging from excessive cost and profit to inadequate care for the less fortunate and the underserved.
 The Charter is meant to inspire a movement to improve care by restoring the primacy of human values, to place them at the center, and to make them the goal of every effort in healthcare.
 We are working to translate the Charter’s universal values into healthcare practice, education, and research.

 We began as an international collaboration of experts in the field of communication and relationships in healthcare, meeting in 2010 in Boston, MA, USA.
-At that time, Elizabeth Rider, MSW, MD and Diana Slade, PhD decided to establish an international, cross-disciplinary collaborative of clinicians, educators, researchers, and healthcare leaders to explore the critical role of communication and relationships in healthcare.
+At that time, Elizabeth Rider, MSW, MD (Harvard University) and Diana Slade, PhD (University of Technology Sydney, Australia and Hong Kong Polytechnic University) decided to establish an international, cross-disciplinary collaborative of clinicians, educators, researchers, and healthcare leaders to explore the critical role of communication and relationships in healthcare.
 In 2011, this collaborative became the International Collaborative for Communication in Healthcare.
-In November 2012, The Collaborative was formally established as the International Centre for Communication in Healthcare, at Hong Kong Polytechnic University and the University of Technology, Sydney Australia.

 Despite increasing awareness and hundreds of studies showing the importance of good communication and relationships in healthcare, compassion, caring and healing have diminished.
 As we worked together from our diverse cultures, languages, backgrounds and perspectives to discover why healthcare is losing its human dimensions, we found that medical communities across the world share core human values.
 We recognized these values, the human dimensions of care, as primary.
 We developed an ongoing process to define and share these values.